pepk0/Projects/wordy/ReadMe.md

 Simple CLI project, used to help with generating valid Bulgarian words
 from a specified sequence of letters and length.
-I made this CLI script to help me with solving word puzzles from a popular bulgarian mobile app
+I made this CLI script to help me with solving word puzzles from a popular bulgarian mobile app.

-#### The App:
+### The App:
 ---
 > The app has some random letters and the goal is to create a valid word.
-> The problem is often you get stuck on a word and to get a hit, you need to sped money.
+> The problem is often you get stuck on a word and to get a hint, you need to sped money.
 > The app look like this ⬇️

 ![app](https://i.imgur.com/6vNWu8F.jpg)